Alakbar Rezaguliyev

 Alakbar Rezaguliyev (31 January 1903 in Baku, Baku Governorate – 31 January 1974 in Baku) (alternative spelling: Alekper Rzaguliyev) (Ələkbər Rzaquliyev; Алекпер Рзакулиев) was an Azerbaijani artist.
 He was awarded the title Honored Artist of the Azerbaijan SSR (1964).

 Early life

 Alakbar was born in Baku, into the large family of a small businessman-shopkeeper.
 Although there were no artists in his family, Rezaguliyev showed artistic talent at an early age.
 He studied at Moscow Technical Art College from 1925 to 1928.
 After graduation, he returned to Baku.

 Years in exile

-Alakbar was among the first to be arrested in what would later be termed as Stalin's Repression, in which 70,000 Azerbaijanis were executed or exiled along with hundreds of thousands of other citizens throughout the USSR.
-His friend was accused of advocating "pan-Turkish ideas," and Alakbar was deemed guilty by mere association.
-When Alakbar was thrown into prison, he didn't even know what he was being accused of or why.
-Altogether, Alakbar spent more than 23 years of his life in exile.
+Alakbar Rezaguliyev was among the first artists to be arrested in Azerbaijan in what would later be termed as Stalin's Repression, in which an estimated 70,000 Azerbaijanis were executed or exiled along with hundreds of thousands of other citizens throughout the USSR.

+All in all, Alakbar was arrested and sent to Gulag labor camps three times and spent more than 23 years of his life in exile: (1) Arkhangelsk at the Solovetsky Monastery in 1928; (2) Krasnoyarsk in Siberia in 1937, (3) and Altai, Central Asia in 1949.

+The first time he was arrested because one of his friends was accused of "Pan-Turkism," and Alakbar was deemed guilty by mere association.
+But when he was sentenced, he didn't even know what he was being accused of or why.